-Notes to the Financial Statements For the Year Ended 31 December 2021 (Amounts in Saudi Arabian Riyals)
+Notes to the financial statements (Continued) For the year ended 31 December 2021 (Amounts in Saudi Riyals)

 4.8 Redeemable units

 The Fund is open for subscriptions/ redemptions of units on every Monday and Thursday.
 The net assets value of the Fund is determined every Monday and Thursday (each a "Valuation Day").
 The net asset value of the Fund for the purpose of purchase or sale of units is determined by dividing the value of net assets (fair value of Fund assets minus Fund liabilities) by the total number of outstanding units on the relevant Valuation Day.